-Customers of Charter, Comcast, Cox, Mediacom, Optimum, Frontier Fiber and Verizon Fiber (FiOS) experienced median download speeds that were very consistent; i.e., they provided greater than 90% of the advertised speed during peak usage period to more than 80% of panelists for more than 80% of the time.
-As can be seen in Chart 6, except for AT&T-IPBB, cable and fiber ISPs performed better than DSL ISPs with respect to their 80/80 consistent speeds.
-For example, for September-October 2018, the 80/80 consistent download speed for Cincinnati Bell DSL was 54% of the advertised speed.
+Customers of Charter, Comcast, Cox, Mediacom and Optimumexperienced median download speeds that were very consistent; i.e., they provided greater than 100% of the advertised speed during peak usage period to more than 80% of panelists for more than 80% of the time.
+As can be seen in Chart 6 cable and fiber ISPs performed better than DSL ISPs with respect to their 80/80 consistent speeds.
+For example, for September-October 2019, the 80/80 consistent download speed for Cincinnati Bell DSL was 46% of the advertised speed.